simoneas02/algorithms/src/chapter-1/chapter-1.md

 ## The Big O notation

-Big O notation isspecial notation that tells you how fast an algorithm is.
+Big O notation is special notation that tells you how fast an algorithm is.
 Big O notation doesn't tell you the speed in seconds.
 Big O notation lets you compare the number of the operations.
 It tells you how fast the algorithm grows.

 ![Big O notation](./images/big-o-notation.jpeg)